-- Sunset isn’t as impressive as sunrise but it’s still a lovely spectacle.
-There’s a peacefulness to sunset at Bryce Canyon that you will feel grateful for after a crazy day at Zion!
+Sunset isn’t as impressive as sunrise but it’s still a lovely spectacle.
+There’s a peacefulness to sunset at Bryce Canyon that you will feel grateful for after a crazy day at Zion.

-- Make dinner at your campground or head back out of the park to find a restaurant, before grabbing your camera and tripod again.
-Drive back to Sunset Point and walk a few minutes down towards Wall Street.
+Make dinner at your campground or head back out of the park to find a restaurant, before grabbing your camera and tripod again.
+Drive back to Sunset Point and walk a few minutes into the canyon towards Wall Street.

 Day 3: Incredible Sunrise Over Bryce Canyon Amphitheater, Hike Queens Garden Trail and Perspective at Bryce Point

 It’s another early start today but this time you won’t be fighting any crowds, at least not at first.

 Check sunrise times for Bryce Canyon and wake up at least 30 minutes before civil twilight, which is earlier than sunrise.

 Drive to Sunrise Point, get your camera and tripod set up in prime position and then tuck into coffee and breakfast while you wait for the sun to begin its journey over the Eastern horizon.

 When we visited Sunrise Point, around 15 other serious photographers arrived before the sun appeared.
 We were second on site but space gets tight and there were some frustrated photographers arriving late to the party.